Take a test of competence to return to practice

 Changes in light of coronavirus (Covid-19)

-Following the latest advice from the UK Government, all OSCE tests have been suspended until further notice.
+In line with the latest advice from the UK Government, all three OSCE test centres will resume tests from Monday 20 July 2020.

 If you have been off our permanent register for less than five years, you may be able to join our Covid-19 temporary register to return to practice in support of the Covid-19 emergency.